 A polo shirt is a versatile garment that is considered a cornerstone of any good spring/summer outfit.
 But like any good piece of clothing, it needs to be fitted properly.
 What options do you have if your polo doesn’t fit like a glove?
 Can polo shirts be tailored?
+Polo shirts can be tailored easily and relatively cheaply.
+Because of the cotton fabric a tailor can make adjustments to the torso, sleeves and length of the garment.

-Luckily for you, a tailor can make adjustments to practically any garment.
+As mentioned a tailor can make adjustments to practically any garment.
 But paying for additional tailoring time and costs isn’t ideal.
 Let’s look at the real solution on how you can get your polo to fit like a glove and enhance your physique like it should.

 How Should a Polo Shirt Fit